Brauer graph algebras are closed under derived equivalence: Stably biserial algebras

 \section{Stably biserial algebras}

 In this section we are going to investigate basic properties of symmetric stably biserial algebras.
-As stated in Theorem \ref{TheoremDescriptionOfStablyBi} any symmetric stably biserial algebra $A$ can be given as a certain deformation of a Brauer graph algebra with a Brauer graph $\Gamma$.
+As stated in Theorem \ref{TheoremDescriptionOfStablyBi}, any symmetric stably biserial algebra $A$ can be given as a certain deformation of a Brauer graph algebra with a Brauer graph $\Gamma$.
 We are going to show that with one exception the Brauer graph $\Gamma$ does not depend on the presentation of $A$ and that any deformation from Theorem \ref{TheoremDescriptionOfStablyBi} is indeed symmetric.

 Let us introduce a special class of algebras, called caterpillar in this paper.
-This class of algebras behaves differently form other symmetric special biserial algebras and has to be excluded from some considerations.
+This class of algebras behaves differently from other symmetric special biserial algebras and has to be excluded from some considerations.

 The algebra $\kk Q/I$ will be called a \textbf{caterpillar} of length $n> 1$ if $Q$ is of the form